Author Guidelines

 - Authors are named without abbreviations and academic degrees, including the names of all institutions and the corresponding author's email address.

-- Keywords are written in Bahasa and English versions (each consisting of 3-5 words), written alphabetically under the abstract paragraph.
+- Keywords are written in English versions (each consisting of 3-5 words), written alphabetically under the abstract paragraph.

 Reference